DDMAL/e2e-omr-documentation/tutorial/iterative-training.md

 This page demonstrates steps to perform iterative training using `background_removal`, `Pixel_js`, `Training model of Patchwise Analysis of Music Document, Training`, and `Training model of Patchwise Analysis of Music Document, Classifying`.
 Overall, the iterative training process contains the following steps:
 1. (*Iteration 1*) Annotate layers with `background removal` and `pixel`.
 2. (*Iteration 1*) Use `Paco Trainer` to generate models with the image and layers you just annotated.
 3. (*Iteration 1*) Send the generated models and new image to `Paco Classifier`.
-The classifier predict layers of this new image for you.
+The classifier predicts layers of this new image for you.
 4. (*Iteration 2+*) Correct predicted layers.
 Repeat `step 1`~`step 3` until you get satisfying results (i.e., when the paco classifier is able to predict layers correctly).

 ---